Zcash Github Workflow¶

 If you click on Commits, you should see the diff of that commit; it’s advisable to verify it’s what you expect.
 You can also click on the small plus signs that appear when you hover over the lines on either the left or right side and add a comment specific to that part of the code.
 This is very helpful, as you don’t have to tell the reviewers (in a general comment) that you’re referring to a certain line in a certain file.

 Add comments before adding reviewers, otherwise they will get a separate email for each comment you add.
 Once you’re happy with the documentation you’ve added to your PR, select reviewers along the right side.
 For a trivial change (like the example here), one reviewer is enough, but generally you should have at least two reviewers, at least one of whom should be experienced.
 It may be good to add one less experienced engineer as a learning experience for that person.

 Discuss / Review PR¶

 In order to merge your PR with

-master, you will need to convince the reviewers of the intentions of your code.
+main, you will need to convince the reviewers of the intentions of your code.

 If your PR introduces code that does not have existing tests to ensure it operates gracefully, you MUST also create these tests to accompany your PR.